Moncure Robinson: Early life and education

-Robinson married Charlotte Randolph Taylor (1815–1895) on February 2, 1835.
-Likewise a member of the First Families of Virginia, her grandfather Edmund Randolph was the nation's first attorney general, and numerous other Randolphs likewise distinguished (even President Thomas Jefferson could trace Randolph family descent).
-Their sons were John Moncure Robinson (1835-1893) and Edmund Randolph Robinson; their unmarried daughter Natalie Robinson lived at home in 1880.
-The family lived in Philadelphia, Pennsylvania beginning in 1835, although the traveling Moncure Robinson only lived there intermittently until his death.
-They also had a residence in Richmond, Virginia.
+Moncure Robinson was born on February 2, 1802, in Richmond, Virginia, to Agnes Conway Moncure and John Robinson.
+He attended the Gerardine School in Richmond, and graduated from College of William and Mary at the age of 16.

+From 1825 to 1827, Robinson traveled to Europe to study civil engineering with private tutors and public lectures.
+He studied mechanical engineering at the Sorbonne in Paris and traveled to England to observe the construction of the Liverpool and Manchester Railway led by George Stephenson.
+While traveling in England, he met two young Americans, Henry Seybert and Nathaniel Chauncey, who were politically connected and were able to secure Robinson a position with the Pennsylvania canal commission upon his return to the United States.

+Career

 Early surveys

 Although denied a job because of his youth, the enthusiastic 16-year-old Robinson was allowed to accompany the surveyors as a volunteer.
 On returning to Virginia, Robinson worked as an engineer's assistant with the James River Company, apprenticing on survey work for canals in his native state.
-He then continued his education in Europe, where he witnessed and learned from some of the world's first railroad operations.
 Three years later, the Virginia Board of Public Works hired Robinson to assist in locating an extension for the James River Canal.
 Robinson traveled to New York to view the construction of the Erie Canal, over a less hilly route than contemplated in Virginia.
 That visit convinced him of the advantages of railroads over canals both as a means of transportation and in commerce.
 His report to the Virginia Board of Public Works disputed the benefits of further canal development, and praised railroads in its place.
 Faced with an unenthusiastic response, Robinson resigned his position and, at that moment, devoted himself to developing railroads.

-Robinson then traveled to Europe and further studied civil engineering at the Ecole des Ponts et Chaussees, Sorbonne, in Paris from 1825 to 1827.
-Touring Europe, Robinson also studied canal, harbor, bridge and railroad engineering in England, the Netherlands, France and Italy.